Course Descriptions

 Undergraduate Courses

-This transitions course is designed to assist students in their transition to Murray State University.
-Content includes orientation to the specific areas of study; university procedures, policies and resources; strategies for personal and academic success; and extracurricular opportunities.
+Course is designed to assist students in their transition to Murray State University.
+Content includes orientation to the specific area or major(s) and minor(s) within the academic program; university procedures, policies, and resources; strategies for personal and academic success, and extracurricular opportunities.
 Only one transitions course will count toward graduation.
 Graded pass/fail.

 Communication in an interpersonal environment.
 Topics studied include interpersonal perception, verbal and nonverbal communication, conflict reduction and language and its use.
 Will not satisfy requirements for organizational communication major or minor.

 This course assists highly apprehensive students in developing strategies to manage public speaking anxiety.
 The communication needs of each student are identified and individualized action plans are developed.
-Graded pass/fail.
-Prerequisite: Instructor permission.
-Corequisite: COM 161.
+Grade pass/fail.

 Organization and presentation of ideas through participation in frequent speech activities.
 Students present speeches to inform, solve problems and persuade.
 Communication needs of the individual students are considered and guidance is given by the instructor.

-This course explores theoretical constructs of the speech communication discipline.
+Theoretical constructs of the speech communication discipline.
 A survey from classical through contemporary perspectives of human discourse.
 Focus is on the development of the major content areas of the field.
-Corequisite: COM 161.

 An introduction to the theories and processes of sports communication.
 Surveys the communication processes of sport fans, coaches, athletes, teams, organizations and society.
 Application of these theories and processes to careers in sports communication, research and administration is emphasized.